Tipser/slate/source/includes/_tipser-sdk.md

 ##posData

 `posData` string passed in the `options` is returned with other order fields from Tipser commissions API.
-<aside class="warning">Warning: maximal number of characters in **posData** is limited to 4000 characters and will be truncated if longer string is passed.</aside>
+<aside class="warning">Warning: the maximal number of characters in **posData** is limited to 4000 characters and will be truncated if a longer string is passed.</aside>

 ##Getting cart size: